NCATS-Tangerine/tkbio/api/API_README.md

 ## Building a Web Server using the API ##

-The 'swagger.sh' script at the root of this subproject wraps a swagger-codegen command to (re-)generate a Java Spring Boot server code tree under 'src' (with Maven dependencies documented in the pom.xml file).
-The first argument given to the script should be a target KSAPI swagger json file inside the specification subfolder.
+The 'generate.sh' script at the root of this subproject wraps a swagger-codegen command to (re-)generate a Java client code tree (with Maven dependencies documented in the pom.xml file).
+The script should be given a target KSAPI swagger json file inside the specification subfolder.

 The resulting code base may be directly built with Maven into an executable Java JAR file: